 Upon receiving the news, Biadasz said, “It's absolutely an honor to be a part of this.
 To be recognized nationally with an award for your specific position, recognizing the work that you put into your craft, you feel really grateful.
 This award means a lot to me.
 Coach (Joe) Rudolph and Coach (Paul) Chryst took a shot on me.
 I had never played center.
 Now, to be recognized as the best in the country, that's really unbelievable to me.
 I'm very grateful to them for how they've affected my life and helped me along the way."

-Bradbury, the 20th recipient of the award, will be honored by the Rimington Trophy committee and the Boomer Esiason Foundation at the Rococo Theatre in Lincoln, Nebraska on January 12, 2019 – in the same city where trophy namesake and Nebraska All-American, Dave Rimington, earned his place in the College Football Hall of Fame.
+Tyler Biadasz, the 21st recipient and first center from Wisconsin to be named trophy winner, will be honored by the Rimington Trophy committee and the Boomer Esiason Foundation at the Rococo Theatre in Lincoln, Nebraska on January 18, 2020 – in the same city where trophy namesake and Nebraska All-American, Dave Rimington, earned his place in the College Football Hall of Fame.